djprmf/xoo_facebol/README.md

 Porque nem todos gostamos de futebol, não é verdade?

 Just for fun by DJPRMF - Quick and dirty, nothing fancy.
-Feel free to steal this
+Feel free to steal this.

 I'm not responsible for nuclear wars because of this extension...